brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} For a `$splice-expression$` of the form `$splice-specifier$`, let `E` be the value of the converted `$constant-expression$` of the `$splice-specifier$`.

-* [#.#]{.pnum} If `E` is a reflection for an object, a function which is not a constructor or destructor, a non-static data member, or a structured binding, the expression is an lvalue denoting the reflected entity.
+* [#.#]{.pnum} If `E` is a reflection for an object, a function which is not a constructor or destructor, a non-static data member that is not an unnamed bit-field, or a structured binding, the expression is an lvalue denoting the reflected entity.

 * [#.#]{.pnum} Otherwise, if `E` is a reflection for a variable or a structured binding, the expression is an lvalue denoting the object designated by the reflected entity.